EURO GOVT-Bunds steady at low levels as ECB reassures market

 LAGOS, Feb 15 Annual inflation in Nigeria rose in January to 18.72 percent, the National Bureau of Statistics said on Wednesday, its 12th straight monthly increase.

-LONDON, Sept 7 German Bund futures opened flat on Friday following heavy losses the previous day when the European Central Bank unveiled a plan to tackle the debt crisis by buying bonds of troubled states.
+LONDON, Sept 7 German Bund futures opened unchanged on Friday following heavy losses in the previous session when the European Central Bank unveiled a plan to tackle the debt crisis by buying bonds issued by troubled states.

-The Bund future was 6 ticks higher on the day at 140.23 after falling by more than a point on Thursday as the ECB plans cooled demand for safe-haven assets, and after better-than-expected U.S. data.
+The Bund future was 4 ticks lower on the day at 140.13 having fallen by more than a full point on Thursday as the ECB plans cooled safe-haven demand, and after better-than-expected U.S. data.

 "I think the ECB delivered as much, if not a fraction more than expected...
-I think periphery carries on, and I can't see Bunds recovering much ground today to be honest," a trader said.
+I think periphery carries on, and I can't see Bunds recovering much ground today to be honest," said a trader.

-Peripheral euro zone debt rallied on Thursday's announcement but whether those gains can be sustained in the medium term will be the measure of the plan's success.

-The ECB tied strict terms to any future purchases, meaning Spain, on the front line of the crisis, would have to agree to conditions in a programme with the European rescue fund before bond buying started.

 LAGOS, Feb 15 Annual inflation in Nigeria rose in January to 18.72 percent, the National Bureau of Statistics said on Wednesday, its 12th straight monthly increase.